Luieitalian/VTYS/veritabanı.md

 Business Rule: Allow users to provide feedback and ratings for courses and instructors.
 Database Design: Incorporate a Feedback table associated with Courses and Instructors.

-## Multi-language Support:

-Business Rule: Support multiple languages for course content and user interfaces.
-Database Design: Implement a Languages table and ensure language support in relevant tables (e.g., LearningMaterials).

-## Accessibility Features:

-Business Rule: Ensure the platform is accessible to users with disabilities.
-Database Design: Implement features like alt text for images and maintain accessibility-related preferences in a table.

-## Mobile Compatibility:

-Business Rule: Design the platform to be mobile-friendly for users on various devices.
-Database Design: Ensure responsive design and consider device-related preferences in a table.

 ## Audit Trail:

 Business Rule: Keep a record of important system events for auditing and troubleshooting purposes.